rses-dl-course/rses-dl-course.github.io/slides/01_introduction_to_deep_learning.md

 ---

-## The convergence
+### The convergence
-Three contributors to rise of DL:
+Three contributors to the rise of DL:

 <div style="display:flex; width: 100%">
     <div style="flex-grow: 1">